york-fu/elmo_driver/readme.md

-# Elmo driver
+# ECM of ELMO

 ### Describe

-Elmo driver based on [SOEM](https://github.com/OpenEtherCATsociety/SOEM), commit: 9b6ebd6e43e03be461c5eab803a74786319a14db
+ECM of ELMO based on [SOEM](https://github.com/OpenEtherCATsociety/SOEM), commit: 9b6ebd6e43e03be461c5eab803a74786319a14db

 ### Run example